 Over the past few years, Bluetooth headphones have become increasingly common, to the point where it's now harder to find headphones with a wire than headphones without one.
 While many people are looking for Bluetooth headphones due to their phones not having an audio jack, many others just like the idea of ditching cumbersome cords that can get in the way and become tangled.
-While Bluetooth headphones used to come attached to a much higher price tag, they've become common enough for you to get impressively decent Bluetooth headphones for under $100.
+Helpful features like active noise cancellation (ANC) and companion app support, which were once only available on premium-priced headphones, have found their way into impressively decent Bluetooth headphones you can find for under $100.

-We've tested over 775 headphones and of those, 480 pairs of wireless headphones, and below are our recommendations for the best Bluetooth headphones under $100.
+We've tested more than 805 headphones, and of those, 480 pairs are wireless headphones; below are our recommendations for the best Bluetooth headphones under $100.
 If you're looking for earbuds specifically, check out our recommendations for the best wireless earbuds under $100 and the best wireless earbuds under $50.
 If you want wireless headphones for gaming or watching TV, see our recommendations for the best wireless gaming headsets and the best TV headphones.

 The best wireless headphones under $100 we've tested are the Anker Soundcore Life Q30 Wireless.
 Whether you need headphones for your commute, the office, or just casual music listening, these outperform other options in this price range and are usually available for well under $100.
 They have a fantastic ANC feature that you can use in different modes to suit different situations.
 When set to 'Transport' mode, it effectively blocks out a wide range of noise, including rumbling engines.